awesomeshield/Awesome-Shield-Library/README.md

 * download this library by clicking "Download Zip" on the right-hand side of this page
 * open the Arduino IDE
 * select "Sketch > Import Library... > Add Library... "
-* select the Awesome Shield library called "Awesome" folder from the file browser
+* select folder called "Awesome" in the file browser
 * click "import"

 ### Questions? ###